 - Keeping track of personal goals

-- All the 100s of steps when planning a wedding
+- Organizing the endless steps of planning a wedding

-Quickly change the due date on a card by dragging it to a new date on the calendar.
+You can change due dates on a card by dragging it to a new date on the calendar.
 Don’t believe that it worked?
-Click the card to open it and check out that automagically updated due date.
-(Take that wall calendars.)
+Click the card to open it and check out that automatically synced due date.
+(Take that, wall calendars.)

 Finally, filtering cards in your calendar works the same way as filtering cards on your board.
 Either click the “Filter” button in the sidebar or use the “f” keyboard shortcut to enable filtering, and go to town surfacing the cards you need fast.